Thamyris: Contest with Muses

 While returning from Oechalia, Thamyris paused at the ford of the river Alpheus and boasted that he could surpass the Muses – the daughters of Zeus – in singing.
 But they were angry and stilled his singing forever, robbing him of the divine powers of song and playing the lyre anymore.
 The story is mentioned briefly in the Iliad.
 According to Apollodorus in the Library, the Muses instead punished him by gouging out his eyes.

 This allusion is taken up in Euripides' Rhesus, and in the scholia on the Iliad.
-These later sources add the details that Thamyris had demanded as his prize for winning the contest either the privilege of having sex with all the Muses or of marrying one of them; and that after his death he was further punished in Hades.
+These later sources add the details that Thamyris had demanded as his prize for winning the contest either the privilege of having sex with all the Muses or of marrying one of them; and that after his death he was further punished in Hades according to the lost epic Minyad.
+In the great painting of the Underworld by Polygnotus at Delphi, Thamyris was depicted sitting near Pelias.
+He was blind and had an expression of complete dejection, his hair and beard were long and a broken lyre with damaged horns and strings lies discarded at his feet.
 Ancient scholia emphasized that the episode was meant to illustrate that poetic inspiration was a gift of the gods, and could be taken away by them.

+Pausanias himself speculates that Thamyris lost his eyesight due to disease in a similar way to Homer and draws a comparsion between the two by stating that Homer choose to keep making poetry while Thamyris abandoned his art.